vladostan/Dataset-for-illegal-buildings-detection-from-satellite/README.md

-# Dataset-for-illegal-buildings-detection-from-satellite
-Dataset for illegal buildings detection from satellite
+# Dataset for illegal buildings detection from satellite